 We know that breast cancer treatment can cause breast cancer to spread, but the position of the mainstream cancer establishment is that the benefits of treatment are likely to outweigh the possible harm.
 My position is that patients should be given all the information they need to make the choices they consider best for themselves.
-I have already posted a blog about how breast cancer surgery can cause cancer to spread.
+I have already posted blogs about how breast cancer surgery can cause cancer to spread and about how radiation therapy can cause cancer to spread.
 The current blog focuses on how chemotherapy can also cause it to spread.
-Our next blog will be about how radiation therapy can cause it to spread.

 Proponents of chemotherapy for breast cancer state that, depending on the type of breast cancer and the chemicals used, chemo can reduce the 10-year risk of death by as much as one third.
 Other studies in America and Australia have shown that 5-year cancer survival rates after receiving chemotherapy can be as low as 2.1%.
 I was told that chemotherapy would increase my chances of 10 year survival by up to 9%, based on statistics from other patients.
 Luckily, there are some ways to test whether chemotherapy is likely to work for you.